Getting Started in Agroforestry: Part 6, Support

 The DIY electrical wiring job on the new barn and workshop may seem like great way to save some money.
 That is, until an electrical fire wipes out your investment.
 And you find out your insurance is void because you didn’t follow the building code.

 After you’ve weighed the pros and cons of where to source your support, you can break down your anticipated support needs into a grid matching:

 - How frequently you need information: short-term or one-time support at start-up vs ongoing support;

 - Any applicable regulations or prominent risks that would compel you to seek out a professional.

+Use this decision grid to guide when to seek outside assistance.
 You now have all the pieces to get started with an honest evaluation of your potential agroforestry venture.

 And you may decide you don’t have enough information, or agroforestry suppport to meet your goals.
 And, that is a valid and valuable planning outcome to avoid costly mistakes.